 - 4.9 Carefully select nail polish products

 What Are Manicure And Pedicure?

-A manicure is a service that includes skincare, nail shaping and filing, nail treatments, as well as nail enhancement procedures such as fake nails for the hands.
+A manicure is a service that includes skincare, nail shaping, and filing, nail treatments, as well as nail enhancement procedures such as fake nails and silk wraps for the hands.
 Similarly, a pedicure is also the same service but is done on the nails of the feet.
 These procedures are usually done for both wellness and aesthetic reasons.

 You or a nail technician can handle simple or minor skin conditions like dryness or callouses through the manicure or pedicure procedures.
 The nails are also improved through this procedure not only with regards to the appearance but also to the overall health of the nails.
 Split nails can be remedied and prevented from getting worse with the help of a manicure or pedicure procedure.

 Mental Benefit Of Getting A Manicure And Pedicure

 Aside from the two benefits mentioned above, manicures and pedicures also provide a mental benefit for clients.
 This may be the main reason why pregnant women want to get them.
 The changes in the body are all normal for pregnant women, but sometimes these changes can cause women to lose their confidence or feel stressed.

 As a pregnant woman, it’s no surprise that you always base your decisions on the safety of your baby.
 Sometimes, you mostly focus on what your baby needs and forget about yourself or to do what you want.